AEG tumble dryers rated

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-AEG tumble dryers are nowadays made by the same company that owns the Zanussi brand of appliances – Sweden-based Electrolux.
+AEG tumble dryers are now made by the same company that owns the Zanussi brand of appliances – Sweden-based Electrolux.
 But AEG itself was founded in Germany more than 120 years ago.

 The table below shows how many AEG tumble dryers we've tested since updating our test programme in 2013, plus the average and range of scores they've been awarded in our tests.
 Based on our testing, we've also highlighted the brand's pros and cons, and given our expert verdict on whether it’s worth buying an AEG tumble dryer.